WWE News: Chris Hero Returned To WWE NXT And Called Out Shinsuke Nakamura

 — Joey Ryan (@JoeyRyanOnline) January 6, 2017

 This excited many WWE fans as they felt he wasn’t supposed to leave the WWE in the first place.
-He’s another 30-plus superstar who made his name more reputable in the Independent scene.
+He’s another 30-plus superstar who made his name more reputable in the independent scene.
 Much like Samoa Joe and Shinsuke Nakamura, there’s a place for Hero in WWE NXT.
 From there, it will be interesting to see his career take shape on the main roster.
-The only thing holding him back is his look, meanwhile, Kevin Owens the Universal champion.
-I digress.
+The only thing holding him back is his look.

 In a recent article by the Inquisitr, an update to Hero’s position in wrestling wasn’t clear, but it was rumored he’d show up in the WWE eventually.